maxux/ttyd/README.md

     make && make install
     ```

-    You may also need to compile/install [libwebsockets][2] from source if the `libwebsockets-dev` package is outdated.
+    You may also need to compile/install libwebsockets from source if the `libwebsockets-dev` package is outdated.

 # Usage